Piano Tuning – All Your Questions Answered

 Another aspect to consider is uneven piano tuning.
 This usually occurs when the owner delays the task and decide to get it done after a long period of time.

 Pianos are made of wood and felt, as a result, it is affected by changes in temperature.
-The parts swell, or contract and extreme changes can disturb the tone, pitch and action response of the keyboard.
+The parts swell, or contract and large changes can disturb the tone, pitch and action response of the keyboard.

 Some additional services include pitch correction, repair, voicing, reconditioning, regulation, evaluation, and some others.